nicedouble/StreamlitAntdComponents/readme.md

 - `alert` Alert component for feedback
 - `result` Used to feed back the results of a series of operational tasks
 - `tag` Tag for categorizing or markup
-- `paginationi` A long list can be divided into several pages
+- `pagination` A long list can be divided into several pages

 ## Install